cs-joy/qubit/content/blog/new-beginnings/index.md

 didn’t take long until a few insidious Copy Writers ambushed her, made her drunk with Longe and Parole and dragged her into their agency, where they abused her for their projects again and again.

+###### union

+A union is a user-defined type in which all members share the same memory location.
+This definition means that at any given time, a union can contain no more than one object from its list of members.
+It also means that no matter how many members a union has, it always uses only enough memory to store the largest member.

+A union can be useful for conserving memory when you have lots of objects and limited memory.
+However, a union requires extra care to use correctly.
+You're responsible for ensuring that you always access the same member you assigned.
+If any member types have a non-trivial constructor, then you must write additional code to explicitly construct and destroy that member.
+Before you use a union, consider whether the problem you're trying to solve could be better expressed by using a base class and derived class types.

+`code cpp
+hello
+`